 Julia Round (MA, PhD) is an award-winning writer and scholar who works as a principal lecturer in the Faculty of Media and Communication at Bournemouth University, UK.
 She is one of the editors of the academic journal Studies in Comics (Intellect Books) and of Encapsulations: Critical Comics Studies (University of Nebraska Press): a new series of short monographs.
-Julia also co-organises the annual International Graphic Novel and Comics Conference, now in its tenth year (Manchester Metropolitan University, 24-28 June 2019).
+Julia also co-organises the annual International Graphic Novel and Comics Conference, now in its eleventh year (London College of Communication, 1-3 July 2020).

 Julia's research looks at Gothic, comics, and children's literature, and she has published widely in these areas and spoken at numerous international conferences.
 Her books include the monographs Gothic for Girls: Misty and British Comics (University Press of Mississippi, 2019), Gothic in Comics and Graphic Novels: A Critical Approach (McFarland, 2014), and the co-edited collection Real Lives Celebrity Stories (Bloomsbury, 2014).
 Gothic for Girls received the 2019 Broken Frontier Award for Best Book on Comics and Julia has previously also won the Inge Award for Comics Scholarship (2015) for her work on The Walking Dead.

 Over the past few years Julia has been experimenting with practice-based research.
-She published her first short comic, 'Doll Parts' (with art by Catriona Laird), in the anthology Wilma: Whatever Happened to Girls' Comics?
-(Inkpot, 2017), and a second story, 'The Haunting of Julia Round' (with art by Letty Wilson), in the anthology Retro (Inkpot, 2018).
-A third story, 'Borrowed Time' (with art by Morgan Brinksman) will appear in the 2000AD fanzine Sector 13 in late 2019.
+She published her first short comic, 'Doll Parts' (art by Catriona Laird), in the anthology Wilma: Whatever Happened to Girls' Comics?
+(Inkpot, 2017), and a second story, 'The Haunting of Julia Round' (art by Letty Wilson), in the anthology Retro (Inkpot, 2018).
+A third story, 'Borrowed Time' (art by Morgan Brinksman) was published in #6 of the 2000AD fanzine Sector 13 (2019).

 GOTHIC FOR GIRLS: MISTY AND BRITISH COMICS